sharafdin/YoEthCLI/README.md

 ## 🔧 Usage

 ### 1. Build the CLI
-To compile the YoEthCLI wallet:
+To compile the ethereumCLI wallet:
 ```bash
 cargo build --release
 ```

 ### 2. Run the CLI
-To start YoEthCLI:
+To start ethereumCLI:
 ```bash
 cargo run
 ```